jackiboi307/escape-sequences/README.md

 ## Rust macros

-The control sequences that accept arguments (`FG_RGB`, etc.) can not be used with the Rust formatter, despite using the same `{}` format.
+The control sequences that accept arguments (`FG_RGB`, etc.) can not be used with the Rust formatter, despite using the same `{}` syntax.
 This is because Rust macros do not expand their arguments.
 Instead, you can use the below macros when necessary.

 ```rust
 macro_rules! formatf {